 - FINAL Deadline = February 1st each year

-- Official Transcripts from each college attended prior to CSU indicating successful completion of Prerequisite and General Education Requirements (GERs) courses submitted to both the CSU Office of Admissions and the STAR Office in the CHP.
+- Official Transcripts from each college attended prior to CSU indicating successful completion of Prerequisite and General Education Requirements (GERs) courses submitted to both the CSU Office of Admissions and the College of Health Professions Academic Success Center.
 If you have any foreign education, you must submit an evaluation of your foreign coursework by one of the following: World Education Service or Josef Silny & Associates.

-- Official competitive scores from the HESI A2 entrance examination submitted to the STAR Office in the CHP
+- Official competitive scores from the HESI A2 entrance examination submitted to the College of Health Professions Academic Success Center

 - Minimum cumulative GPA of 2.5 on 4.0 scale for the Traditional BSN plan of study